VPRO: 1950s to present

 In 1951, television was introduced in the Netherlands.
 The broadcasting companies A.V.R.O, K.R.O, N.C.R.V and V.A.R.A were the first broadcasting companies to start broadcasting on television, and together they founded the Nederlandse Televisie Stichting (NTS).
 The V.P.R.O became a member of the NTS in 1952 and has also been making television programs since then.

 The V.P.R.O. underwent a cultural shift in the late 1960s.
 Due to the change in mentality that arose in the Netherlands in the 1960s, a new generation of programme makers joined the broadcaster who were supporters of the flower power movement.
 They managed to convince the broadcaster's board and the members of the V.P.R.O. to distance themselves from Protestantism and to become a progressive broadcaster.
 The name of the broadcaster was changed to VPRO, which meant that the broadcaster distanced itself from the original abbreviation.

+By the early 1970s, the VPRO was still under C status, alongside TROS.

 Shared headquarters of the broadcasters VPRO, VARA, RVU and NPS in 2007.
 Nowadays the broadcasters NTR, BNNVARA and HUMAN are located in the same building as the VPRO.

 In 1984, the VPRO achieved B status, because the broadcaster had enough members (in the Netherlands, a public broadcaster must have enough members for airtime).
 Partly due to the amendment of the Omroepwet, the VPRO was able to grow into a large, established broadcaster.
 This was because the broadcaster gained many members, which allowed it to achieve A status in 1991.

 In 2010, the public broadcasters in the Netherlands had to make cutbacks due to the policy of the Rutte I cabinet.
 Because less money was given to the broadcasters, some broadcasters decided to work together or merge.
 In 2011, the VPRO was in talks with the AVRO about a possible merger of both broadcasters.
 In 2011, VPRO announced that it did not want to merge with AVRO, because it wanted to remain independent.
 Since 2016, VPRO has been working with humanist broadcaster Omroep HUMAN.
 Since 2016, the broadcasters have been producing radio and television programs together.
 In 2021, VPRO and HUMAN decided to work together in the collaborative organization VPRO-HUMAN.
 In 2022, VPRO-HUMAN was recognized by Minister Arie Slob of Education and Culture.